[ Switch to styled version → ]

 "admin_token": "your-admin-token"

-The registry has built-in JWT validation for two algorithms:
+The registry includes built-in JWT validation supporting two algorithms:

 {